18243133/VirtualAddressToPhysicAddress/README.md

 # VirtualAddressToPhysicAddress
-turn virtualaddress to physicaddress on the windows7-32bits
+turn virtualaddress to physicaddress on the windows7-32bits and windows7-64bits